Fishing Tackle Box Essentials

 How often do you:

-- Miss hooking a good fish because of dull hooks?
+- Miss a good fish because of dull hooks?

-- Waist time untangling a mess of lures and lines at the bottom of your tackle box while trying to get at that one particular lure?
+- Waist time untangling a mess of lures and lines at the bottom of your box, or worse yet, tackle bag while trying to get at that one particular lure?

 - Buy a bunch of plugs that are too large to fit the compartments in your tackle box?

 If you have some of these troubles, you also have lots of company.
-Most anglers go fishing without a complete and efficient kit of tools and accessories.
-Now, an impressive and well-stocked tackle box doesn’t make a good fisherman.
+Most anglers go fishing without a complete and efficient kit of fishing supplies and accessories.
+An impressive and fully stocked box doesn’t make a good fisherman.

-Don’t just go into a store and ask the salesman to show you a tackle box at a set price, as most fishermen do when they need one.
-Before you start shopping, you should know precisely what box is best suited to your needs.
-Your first consideration in assembling a kit of angling tools should be a suitable tackle box.
-Don’t just go into a store and ask the salesman to show you a tackle box at a special price, as most fishermen do when they need one.
+Don’t just go into a store and ask the salesman to show you one at a special price, as most fishermen do when they need one.
 Before you start shopping, you should know what box is best suited to your needs.

 First, look for a box with enough compartments of suitable size.
 It’s a good idea to measure your largest lures, checking both length and height, including the hooks.
 Many anglers get fooled by measuring only their lures length, then when they get home to discover that their new box won’t close because the treble hooks on the largest lures stand too high in the compartments.
 If you use such bulky lures, you’ll need a box with deep compartments.
 Figure out how many lures of different sizes you’ll want to carry with you.
 Then add about ten percent to that number.